golang-leipzig/golang-leipzig.github.io/content/posts/meetup-43-wrapup.md

 A finite state machine consists of states and state *transistions*;
-implementationwise, a state may be *any* type, but at the same type we would benefit from marking a type as a state, hence unifying different actions under a single type.
+implementationwise, a state may be *any* type, but at the same type we would benefit from marking a type as a state, hence unifying different actions.
 A [variant type](https://www.cs.cornell.edu/courses/cs3110/2013sp/lectures/lec04-types/lec04.html) could be a solution, but [Go does not support variant types](https://go.dev/doc/faq#variant_types) (but interfaces and type switches allow for some unification).